MichaelDepp/Restaurant-Management-System-Java/README.md

 10. You can enter Q to quit the program when you are in the main screen.

+11. I have also provided the program in a executable .bat file.
+You can find it inside the "../dist" path.
+You can just run the .bat file to see how the full program works in cmd.

 If you like my contribution hmu